MdEhsanAhsan/CustomTextParser/README.md

 This tool aims to solve that by:
 - Parsing DAT files accurately
 - Validating structure using headers
-- Exporting to CSV or SQLite
+- Exporting to CSV or DAT
 - Optionally isolating malformed lines for review

 ---